maubanel/UE5-Blueprints/grouping-meshes/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

 Add another component but this time an actual Spotlight so it can project an in game spotlight.
-Pressing <kbd>Add Component</kbd> button then select **Spotlight**.
+Pressing <kbd>Add Component</kbd> button then select **Spot Light**.
+Make sure that **Lamp Body** is a child of the bracket static mesh.

 ![add spot light component](images/AddSpotLightComponent.png)